psenough/livecode.demozoo.org/docs/revision_2025_extra_textures.md

 ```

 * Delete or Move your `shader.glsl` or `sender_revision_jam_2025_<your_nickname>.glsl`
-* Start bonzomatic
+* Start bonzomatic.
+The new textures should be available in the `uniform` declaration part.
-* You can verify that it works by replacing the cotnent of `test_textures.glsl` inside bonzomatic:
+* You can verify that it works by replacing the content of `test_textures.glsl` inside bonzomatic.